dwjohnston/javascript-101/lesson-102-syntax/README.md

 }
 ```

 For the purposes of this lesson, these two are are the same.
 There is a difference in how they behave, but we don't need to worry about that for now.
+Even fairly experienced JavaScript developers won't be able to tell you what the difference is.

 ### Anatomy of a function